 This morph is great and has been found in wild-type animals, primarily showing pattern on the dorsal, with minimal coloration on the legs and laterals.
 This is the morph that seems to be responsible for Harlequin, which is described as orange and white pattern, and has become very strong in animals these days depending on how stacked it is within the lineage.
 The two colors in the morphs seem to be allelic and incomplete dominant.

-The only colored bases we have been able to find from wild-type animals are a faded orange to yellowish-orange.
+The only colored bases we have been able to find from wild-type animals are a faded orange to yellowish-orange we refer to this in the hobby as Yellow-base.
+The other base color is red base making an almost amel-looking animal.
 Several of these forms seem to exist mostly with Phantom animals that further add to camouflage them, and another reason why these morphs exist and work for camouflaging animals.

 Dalmatian spots are a dominant mutation and the simplest to explain as black spots sized from small to large.
-The variance in this trait can be quite large and the difference between Het and Hzg forms seem to be more spots.
-We are unsure if it is incomplete dominant and there is a super form.
+The variance in this trait can be quite large and the difference between Het and Hzg forms seems to produce more spots.
+We are unsure if it is incomplete dominant and if there is a super form.
+More evidence points to there being several forms of this trait.
 There are MANY types of dalmatian that we will cover in the morph guide, but wild-type animals have been shown to have 5-20 spots of varying size.

 This is a four-part work, we will be releasing our work in stages as we complete them.